redyorg/redyorg.github.io/_ourwork/ourcampaigns.md

 > #### Stage 5: Implementation

 The timeline of a campaign may differ depending on the nature of the project.
 It takes time to achieve social change, but it is our job to expedite the process.
-Exploiting all of the resources at our disposal, we strategically launch a digital movement that is guaranteed to reach million of people across Sub-Saharan Africa.
+Exploiting all of the resources at our disposal, we strategically launch a digital movement that is guaranteed to reach millions of people across Sub-Saharan Africa.